 - No real disadvantages

 When it comes to AMD GPUs, Sapphire AIBs never disappoint.
-They’ve always offered a fair price, good-looking design, and good cooling.
+They’ve always offered a reasonable price, appealing design, and effective cooling.

 Pricing